 APSU 3+3 Law Program

-The 3+3 Law Program is designed to launch a legal career in 6 as opposed to 7 years.
+The 3+3 Law Program (major in Political Science) is designed to launch a legal career in 6 as opposed to 7 years.
 To achieve this, an APSU advisor will guide you to meet the degree requirements less 30 elective credits, prepare and sit the LSAT, and complete the application process for law school by the end of Junior year.
 Interested students are advised to join the program in their Freshman year to take advantage of this opportunity in their Junior year.
-If you are accepted to UM and successfully complete the first year (30 credits), APSU will confer a bachelor’s degree “in passing”.
-You then continues your legal studies at UM.
+If you are accepted to the University of Memphis, Samford University, or Lincoln Memorial University's law school and successfully complete the first year (30 credits), APSU will confer a bachelor’s degree “in passing”.
+You then continue your legal studies at one of the approved law schools we have an agreement with.

 1) Reduce time in school from 7 to 6 years,